 Publishing?
 Not for the squeamish.
 Not for the weak.
 And apparently not for robots, either.

-Filed under Imaginary Editor
+and was filed under Imaginary Editor

 As is his habit, my imaginary editor has sent me his weekly feedback.
 (Confused?
 This all started here, then continued here and here).